yrhacks/yrhacks-discord-bot-2023/README.md

 ### Google Sheets

-- Create a Google Sheet with the Discord usernames and tags of registered students
+- Create a Google Sheet linked to registration form, should have the Discord usernames + tags and emails of registered students
-- Create a Google Cloud service account with the Google Sheets API
+- Go to the YRHacks Discord Bot app in yrhacks@gapps.yrdsb.ca's Google Cloud
-- Generate an API key and save the JSON as `credentials.json` in the project directory
+- Save the Auth 2.0 Client ID as `credentials.json` in the project directory

 ### Running Locally